 Dates and times vary based on the event | Ohio History Center

 The Ohio History Connection is hosting events at the Ohio History Center and its other locations honoring Black History Month.
-Check out the link below to view the full list, but a few we're highlighting here are The Tea Room (a contemporary version of the African American Tea Ceremony that began in the mid-19th century) and a screening and discussion of As A Matter of Black, a documentary curating the work of local artists during the civil unrest of 2020.
+Check out the link below to view the full list.

 Learn More button